The Spirit of Hollybush

 ‘The townspeople were in an uproar of activity getting ready for the event.’

 Kosygin’s presence in this country provided an opportunity for the two world leaders to meet, but neither wanted to come to the other.
 Kosygin was under strict orders not to go to Washington, and Johnson felt it was not customary for a president to receive visitors in New York.
-A compromise, negotiated by then New Jersey Governor Richard J. Hughes, was to meet halfway between in Glassboro.
+A compromise, negotiated by then-New Jersey Governor Richard J. Hughes, was to meet halfway between in Glassboro.

 Suddenly, with only 16 hours notice, the official residence of Glassboro State President Thomas Robinson and his wife Margaret had to be converted from a quiet campus home into a secure and sophisticated location for an international press corps, secret service agents and the world’s two most powerful leaders.
-Prayers and hopes from around the globe were focused on Hollybush during those meetings June 23rd and 25th.
+Prayers and hopes from around the globe were focused on Hollybush during those meetings on June 23rd and 25th.

 Several retired Glassboro professors, staff members and residents, along with current Rowan University faculty, remember the event vividly.
 Dr. Flora Young was participating in a Head Start Workshop and was prepared to give a lecture on the family.
-“I went down the first day [June 23] to give my lecture and found out that it was cancelled because of the Summit.
+“I went down the first day [June 23] to give my lecture and found out that it was canceled because of the Summit.
 The campus was fairly alive with people,” Young said.
 But she was barred entry and the workshop never happened.

 Lucille Pfleeger, wife of Music Department Chair Clark Pfleeger, remembers how they cut their vacation short that summer.
 “When we went on vacation we heard about the Summit while we were on the boardwalk.
 We came home immediately hoping to see Johnson and Kosygin across from Hollybush.
 The townspeople were in an uproar of activity getting ready for the event.
 We came home right from the boardwalk [at Wildwood Crest] and didn’t have a key to get into the house,” she recalls.
 “We had to bang on the doors to get our son’s attention inside because he was busy watching the event on television!”